-Lemon Reservoir is a man-made lake just outside Durango, beloved by locals and visitors alike for fishing, biking, paddleboarding, and kayaking. .
-There are 3 three National forest campgrounds, one right on the lake.
-The real draw for Lemon Reservoir is the award-winning fish.
+Lemon Reservoir is a man-made lake just outside Durango, beloved by locals and visitors alike for fishing, biking, paddleboarding, and kayaking.
+There are three National Forest campgrounds, one right on the lake.
+The real draw for Lemon Reservoir is the award-winning fishing.
 Cast from the shore or explore the alpine streams that feed the reservoir for rainbow trout, brown trout, and Kokanee salmon.

 The largest lake in the San Juan National Forest, the McPhee Reservoir is a picturesque mountain getaway popular with locals and tourists alike for fishing, camping, boating, and picnicking by the shores.